Hessian of the natural Hermitian form on twistor spaces: Preliminaries on twistor constructions

 \subsection{Constructions on a Riemannian $4$-manifold}

 Consider now a $4$-di\-men\-sional oriented Riemannian manifold $(M,g)$.
-The twistor space of $(M,g)$ is the fibre bundle $\pi~:~\T(M,g)=\T \to M$ of vectors of $\bigwedge^+TM=:\bw^+$ of norm $\sqrt{2}$, that fibre-wise identifies with the set of compatible complex structures on the tangent space of $M$.
+Its twistor space is the fibre bundle of vectors of $\bigwedge^+TM=:\bw^+$ of norm $\sqrt{2}$.
+Fibre-wise, it identifies with the set of compatible complex structures on the tangent space of $M$.

 A natural Riemannian metric $\G$ and a natural almost-complex structure $\J$ are defined on the twistor space $\T$ as follows.
 The bundle $\vc$ of vertical directions in $T\T$ is the kernel of $d\pi$.
 Note that its structure group is $SO(3)\subset PGL(2,\C)$ so that fibres inherit complex structures and Riemannian metrics.
 The Levi-Civita connection $\nabla^g$ of $(M,g)$ provides us with a bundle $\hc$ of horizontal directions in $T\T$ isomorphic via $d\pi$ with $TM$, hence endowed with a complex structure and a Riemannian metric.
+The natural Riemannian metric $\G$ and the natural almost-complex structure $\J$ on $\T$ are defined so that they coïncide on the summand of the decomposition

-The decomposition $T\T=\hc\oplus\vc$ is made $\G$-orthogonal and invariant by $\J$.
-The map $\pi$ becomes a Riemannian submersion.
-We will use the notation $\hc(X)=\hc_p(X)$ to denote the horizontal lift at $p\in\pi^{-1}(m)$ of a vector $X$ tangent to $M$ at $m$, and likewise the notation $\hc(v)$ to denote the (orthogonal) projection of a vector $v$ tangent to $\T$ onto its horizontal part along the vertical direction.
+with the previous structures and the decomposition is made $\G$-orthogonal and invariant by $\J$.
+The map $\pi$ becomes a Riemannian submersion and its fibres are rational curve with Fubini Study metrics.
+We will study the natural Hermitian form $\wb=\G(\J\cdot,\cdot)$.

+We will use the notation $\hc(X)=\hc_p(X)$ to denote the horizontal lift at $p\in\pi^{-1}(m)$ of a vector $X$ tangent to $M$ at $m$, and likewise the notation $\hc(V)$ to denote the (orthogonal) projection of a vector $V$ tangent to $\T$ onto its horizontal part along the vertical direction.